 Adults (Ages 18 to 39)

 For young adults, consistent readings above 120/80 are a prompt to make lifestyle changes.
-Hypertension in this age group significantly increases lifetime cardiovascular risk.
+A high diastolic blood pressure in this age group is particularly important to address, as it predicts future heart problems even when systolic is normal.
+Hypertension in young adults significantly increases lifetime cardiovascular risk.

 Middle-Aged Adults (Ages 40 to 59)

-Average systolic pressure rises noticeably in midlife.
-This is the period when many people receive a first hypertension diagnosis.
-Annual screening is strongly recommended from age 40.
+This is the period when many people receive a first hypertension diagnosis, and annual screening is strongly recommended from age 40.
+Factors like caffeine intake, alcohol consumption, and anxiety can all affect readings at this stage.

 Older Adults (Ages 60 and Above)